New Charitable Fund Honors Three Generations by Awarding Grants & Scholarships

 About the Community Foundation of Orange and Sullivan: Based in Montgomery, NY, the Foundation “connects people who care with causes that matter.”
 Established in 1999, the Foundation helps philanthropic individuals, businesses and organizations establish charitable funds that will award grants and scholarships, for good, for ever.
 The Foundation has significantly increased the region’s charitable capital and has empowered donors to make a profound difference in the quality of life in our region.
 Since inception, the Foundation, with its donors and fund representatives, has awarded more than $8.5 million in grants and scholarships, including more than $325,000 in scholarships last year alone to 140 students from 27 different school districts.
 The Community Foundation of Orange and Sullivan currently administers about 250 charitable funds that support animal welfare, arts and culture, education, the environment, and health and human services.

-This is a closed event for CFOS Staff and Distribution Committee Members ONLY.
+This is a closed event for CFOS Staff and Finance Committee Members ONLY.

 Light refreshments will be served.

 To reserve your spot at this seminar, please email Sarah Pruschki at firstname.lastname@example.org

 The 1st Annual Give Back to the Youth Trunk or Treat will be held at

 New Wonders Learning Center, 201 Dolson Ave, Middletown, NY

 on October 28th

 All vendors must sign and return form along with payment of $25.00 back to New Wonders Learning Center,